Sex Addiction Signs and Symptoms One Needs to Know

 People who were victims of sexual abuse as a child or adolescent could be in danger.
 In fact, they might have a higher chance of developing sexual behavioral issues later in life.
 The same goes for kids who witness their parents having trouble with sexual behavior.

-- Do you feel depressed after sex?
+- Does one feel depressed after sex?

 - Had sexual intercourse of any sort with a minor?